ahadjixenofontos/pres-pipeline/PITCHME.md

 * Reinforcement learning

 Note:
-Machine learning is also a type of modeling, which has been around since the 1950s.
+Machine learning is also a way to build models based on your data.
+Some of the earliest algorithms have been around since the 1950s.
 Frank Rosenblatt's perceptron, which is an algorithm for learning a binary classifier, was conceived in 1957.

-How do you choose which suits your data?
+How do you choose which suits your data and your objectives?

 Supervised learning models are trained with inputs for which the outputs are known.
 They include regression, classification, prediction and gradient boosting.